dogweather/forkful/content/en/rust/working-with-yaml.md

 ## What & Why?

-Working with YAML means dealing with data in the "YAML Ain't Markup Language" format—a human-friendly data serialization standard.
-Programmers use it for config files, data storage, or anywhere they need easily readable and writable structured data.
+In Rust programming, working with YAML (YAML Ain't Markup Language) is about parsing and generating data in YAML format, a human-friendly data serialization standard.
+Programmers integrate YAML handling in Rust to configure applications, manage settings, or process complex data structures in a clear and readable format, leveraging its simplicity over JSON or XML for configuration files and data exchange.

 ## How to:

-To parse and generate YAML in Rust, we use the `serde_yaml` crate, which leans on `serde` for serialization/deserialization.
+Rust doesn't support YAML in its standard library, so we commonly use third-party crates like `serde` (for serializing and deserializing data) in combination with `serde_yaml`.

 First, add dependencies to your `Cargo.toml`: